On the line between East and West Jerusalem, tensions abound

 Down the street, a handful of Israelis waiting at a bus stop said they were nervous after the surge of violence, in which seven Israelis and 30 Palestinians, including children and assailants, have been killed - the worst unrest in years.

-A little further away, a group of ultra-Orthodox Jewish men dressed in black hats and coats in the warm sunshine peered through a gap in the fence down towards the Arab neighborhood.
+A little further away, a group of ultra-Orthodox Jewish men dressed in black hats and coats in the warm sunshine peered through a gap in the fence down towards the Arab neighbourhood.

 DIVIDED CITY